hrmnc/hrmnc.github.io/_posts/2023-11-16-Installing-Think-Diagnostics.markdown

 *PassThruVersion* value can be set to "DashOne" or "DashTwo" (it doesn't matter which because TechCentre loads drivers for "DashOne" regardless).

-For *PassThruName* and *PassThruRegistry* values, you'll have to look up your J2534 adapter identifiers.
-Run regedit and search for "PassThruSupport.04.04" to find your installed J2534 adapters:
+For *PassThruName* and *PassThruRegistry* values, you'll have to look up your J2534 adapter identifiers. ***PassThruName* and *PassThruRegistry* values are case sensitive and should be copied and pasted exactly as they appear in your registry.** Run regedit and search for "PassThruSupport.04.04" to find your installed J2534 adapters:

 ![Registry view](/assets/reg225.jpg)